iskandarreza/job-application-helper/README.md

   * present that data using MUI X DataGrid
   * filter/edit that data, then save it to the connected database in the server backend
   * manually trigger Puppeteer on the Express server to check the open/expired/closed status of the job and update the database
+  * send an API call to OpenAI to use the gpt-3.5-turbo model to generate a summary and produce the output in JSON format for consumption by the frontend

 ### Still in development:
 * Host it somewhere where it can run on schedule?
 Or leave it local and on-demand?